Background

 • Int’l Meeting on Archaeology, Graphic Informatics, Heritage & Innovation (ARQUEOLOGICA 2.0)

-Special sessions also included contributions from CAA, CIPA Heritage Documentation, Space2Place, and the ICOMOS Digital Interpretation Panel, among others.
-Furthermore, the congress provided a platform for major European heritage projects to organize workshops, tutorials, and meetings.
+The congress also provided a platform for major European heritage projects to organize workshops, tutorials, and meetings.

 Congress Concept

-The Digital Heritage Congress and Expo are centred on five core digital topics and five heritage themes:
+The Digital Heritage Congress and Expo are centred on core digital topics and heritage themes that are revised at every edition.

 Each congress typically spans 4-5 days with parallel sessions and a major exhibition.